-Students who are not residents of Alabama and/or who are not citizens of the United States shall pay 2.0 times the normal instate tuition rate.
+Students who are not residents of Alabama and/or who are not citizens of the United States shall pay 2.0 times the normal in-state tuition rate.
 The in-state tuition rate shall be extended to students who reside outside of Alabama in a state and county within fifty (50) miles of a campus of an Alabama College System institution provided the campus has been in existence and operation since October 1, 2008.
 The in-state tuition rate shall be extended to students who have graduated from Alabama high schools or who have obtained a GED in Alabama within two years of the date of their applications for admission in accordance with the requirements set forth in the Code of Alabama.
 Please note that the designations are by campus and not by institutions.
 Approved Mississippi Counties: George, Greene, Harrison, Jackson, Perry, and Stone.
+Please see Admissions office for residency requirements.